MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files/file-sync/file-sync-troubleshoot-installation.md

 <a id="server-registration-failed"></a>**Server Registration displays this error: "Failed to register the server"**

-If the server registration fails, open the *AfsSrvRegistration\*.log* file located under *%LocalAppData%\Temp* and search for "ErrorMessage" to get the error details.
+If server registration fails, open the *AfsSrvRegistration\*.log* file located under *%LocalAppData%\Temp* and search for "ErrorMessage" to get the error details.

 <a id="server-registration-missing-subscriptions"></a>**Server Registration does not list all Azure Subscriptions**